Green Dot Prepaid Card Review

 A Prepaid Mastercard or Visa With No Credit Check Required

 Green Dot prepaid Mastercard and Visa cards can be a good alternative to credit cards, secured cards, and bank accounts for people who want to avoid a credit check or are unable to open a traditional checking account.
 Green Dot prepaid is one of the most widely used prepaid cards, and while it won't help you build a credit history, it will allow you to conduct business in a society that becomes increasingly dependent on electronic payments.

-More and more consumers are looking into prepaid cards as banks raise fees on their checking accounts and debit cards.

-Prepaid cards work similar to checking account debit cards.
-You must load money onto the prepaid card before you can use it for purchases.
-Since the Green Dot prepaid card is branded with a major credit card processing network—your choice of MasterCard or Visa—you can use it almost everywhere you use credit cards.
-And because you're spending money you've loaded onto the card rather than accessing a credit line, you don't have to go through a credit check to get approved for a card.
+Prepaid cards work much like checking account debit cards.
+You must load money onto the card before you can use it for purchases, and since Green Dot cards are branded with a major credit card processing network—your choice of Mastercard or Visa—you can use it almost everywhere credit cards are accepted.
+Because you're spending money you've loaded onto the card rather than accessing a credit line, you don't have to go through a credit check to get approved for a card.

 You can use a Green Dot prepaid card for online purchases, bill paying, and everyday shopping.
-You don't have to maintain a minimum balance, and the funds you load onto the card are protected against unauthorized transactions.
+No minimum balance is required, and the funds you load onto the card are protected against unauthorized transactions.

-You must order a personalized card online (as opposed to generic cards that can be purchased in stores) to use your card for automatic monthly payments like a gym membership or to use it for renting a vehicle or reserving a hotel room, a personalized card likely will be required.
+Personalized cards ordered online are free, as opposed to generic cards that can be purchased in stores for $1.95.
+To use a card for automatic monthly payments or to rent a vehicle or reserve a hotel room, a personalized card likely will be required.

-The downside to prepaid cards is that they come with a lot of fees.
+In addition to the reload fee, Green Dot prepaid cards come with a lot of other fees.
 Some you can avoid, but you have to navigate the process of doing so.
 Some of the fees include:

 - Up to $4.95 to purchase the card from a retailer